– Sean M. Durocher, Class of 2015

 **MBA core courses required of non-business undergraduate majors, international students and special admit applications.

 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.

-Communication and Fund Raising in Sport (SRM532) - Students will recognize communication as integral to the management, marketing and operational goals of sport organizations at all levels.
+Communication and Fund Raising in Sports (SMG 532) - Students will recognize communication as integral to the management, marketing and operational goals of sport organizations at all levels.
 Students will also recognize the needs of professional and volunteer fundraisers in an exploration of the tools, tips and techniques used to fundraise through solicitation, events and grants common in the sports industry.

-Business Strategies in Sport (SRM534) - The case study approach will be used in a critical analysis of business concepts related to decision making, leadership, ethics, communication, marketing, sponsorship, budgeting, policy development, public relations and fundraising in the sport industry.
+Business Strategies in Sports (SMG 634) - The case study approach will be used in a critical analysis of business concepts related to decision making, leadership, ethics, communication, marketing, sponsorship, budgeting, policy development, public relations and fundraising in the sport industry.

 Personnel Management in Sport (SMG 637) - This course provides a study of the principles of personnel management including recruiting, staffing, development of human resources, maintaining a favorable work environment, compensation administration, benefits, security and system appraisal as they apply to sport agencies.
 The course emphasizes the value of diversity and inclusion in human resource practices of sport organizations.